Article: A cancer patient’s tumor is genetically profiled—how does that info help treatment?

 A lot of progress has been made in the cancer genetics world.
 Various targeted therapies have been developed for breast cancer—Herceptin, Perjeta, Kadcyla and Tykerb all target the protein.
 Lynparza, a drug that treats advanced ovarian cancer in mutation carriers by causing deficient tumor cells to die, is currently in clinical trials to treat breast cancer in mutation carriers.
 Tumor genetic tests are also used to help physicians and some breast cancer patients decide whether they need chemotherapy or hormone therapy.

 Researchers and healthcare providers have a lot of work to do before can be used every day in the clinic.
 But as Wapner mentioned, certain gene tests are already helping health care providers and their patients make treatment decisions for BRCA-related cancers.
-Regarding hereditary germline mutations (mutations that children inherit from their parents), patients who do have family histories of cancer and test positive for a cancer risk-increasing gene can benefit from stricter screening regimens. mutation carriers with breast cancer may also opt for surgeries to remove their breasts and/or ovaries to reduce their risk of a second breast cancer.
+Regarding hereditary mutations (mutations that children inherit from their parents), patients who do have family histories of cancer and test positive for a cancer risk-increasing gene can benefit from stricter screening regimens. mutation carriers with breast cancer may also opt for surgeries to remove their breasts and/or ovaries to reduce their risk of a second breast cancer.
 All of these new technologies allow researchers and healthcare providers to acquire vast amounts of information; information that previous generations could only dream of acquiring—they just need more time to learn how to understand it all.

 Posted 9/20/16